dfcastellanos/MEPLS/doc/tutorial/step5.md

 <center><img src="step5_plastic_strain_time_curve.gif" width="40%"></center>

-The plot on the left shows the average von Mises plastic deformation vs. time curve.
+The plot on the left shows the curve of the average von Mises plastic strai vs. time.
 After a transient creep regime, we see how the system enters the stationary creep characterized by a constant strain rate.
 On the right, we can see the spatial activity.
 We cannot observe the formation of any clear patterns because the external stress is very low, as explained above.
 In this case, thermal activation leads to very noisy activity.
+However, the thresholds undergo the survival bias explained in the introduction, increasing the stability of the sample.
+This is can be understood as aging.

 The final state of the creep simulation was used as the initial state for the AQS one.
 To show the results of the AQS simulation, we do